dpettigrew/DPTheme/README.md

 	DPTXXLBoldLabel
 	DPTTitleLabel

-Set the Custom Class field in Interface Builder and size the label appropriately based upon your knowledge of the font that you are using in your theme.plist file.
+Set the Custom Class field in Interface Builder and size the label appropriately based upon your knowledge of the font and size that you have in your theme.plist file.

 Colors
 ---